- Access MECIR

-MECIR Standards are available online.
-The online version includes links to the Handbook, Cochrane Training and other Cochrane resources to provide additional explanation of how to implement the standard.
+The Methodological Expectations of Cochrane Intervention Reviews (known as the MECIR Standards) are methodological standards to which all Cochrane Protocols, Reviews, and Updates are expected to adhere.
+The online version includes links to the Cochrane Handbook for Systematic Reviews of Interventions, Cochrane Training and other Cochrane resources to provide additional explanation of how to implement the Standards.
 The online version is kept up-to-date with amendments listed here.

-The Methodological Expectations of Cochrane Intervention Reviews (MECIR) are methodological standards to which all Cochrane Protocols, Reviews, and Updates are expected to adhere.
-They are divided into sections for the conduct of, and reporting the reviews of interventions.
 These expectations are intended for both internal and external audiences.
 They provide authors and users of the Cochrane Library with clear and transparent expectations of review conduct and reporting.

-- The RevMan guidance pane
+- The RevMan guidance panel